UAE: Police arrest gang of 3 for trying to smuggle drugs inside marble stones

-Sharjah Police arrested a gang that planned to smuggle narcotics inside marble stones.
+Sharjah Police arrested a gang that planned to smuggle narcotics inside marble stones, thwarting the attempt through an operation called 'the destructive stone'.
 The three accused were directed by dealers outside the country.

 The accused, of Asian nationalities, planned to smuggle and bring in more than 226 kg of hashish, psychotropic substances and narcotic drugs, and hide them inside marble stones for the purpose of promoting and selling them within the country.